ent/ent/doc/md/tutorial-grpc-edges.md

 Notice a few things:

 * Our edges also receive an `entproto.Field` annotation.
 We will see why in a minute.
-* We created a one-to-many relation ship where a `Group` has a single `admin`, and a `User` can administer multiple groups.
+* We created a one-to-many relationship where a `Category` has a single `admin`, and a `User` can administer multiple categories.

 Re-generating the project with `go generate ./...`, notice the changes to the `.proto` file: